-DISPUTE OVER FAULT – AUTO ACCIDENT LAWYERS
+DISPUTE OVER WHO’S FAULT – AUTO ACCIDENT LAWYERS

 The collision occurred on November 12, at about 7:30 p.m. on Brooklyn Boulevard in Brooklyn Center, Minnesota.
 Our client was on his way home after shopping at Wal-Mart.
 Although it was dark out, the roads were well lit.
 At the time of the collision, both our client and the other driver were driving northbound on Brooklyn Boulevard.
 Shortly before the car crash, our client had merged onto Brooklyn Boulevard from the 56th Avenue entrance lane.
 South of 56th Avenue, Brooklyn Boulevard has two northbound lanes.
 However, at the intersection with 56th Avenue, a third far right lane is created for traffic merging onto northbound Brooklyn Boulevard from 56th Avenue.
 This third far right lane is initially only accessible to vehicles entering Brooklyn Boulevard from 56th Avenue.
 As our client entered northbound Brooklyn Boulevard into the far right lane, there were no vehicles ahead of him in the lane.
 Soon after, however, the other driver came up from behind our client – from the middle northbound lane – passed our client and then suddenly moved into our client’s lane, directly in front of him, while at the same time quickly slowing his vehicle down so that there was little space between our client’s vehicle and the rear of the other driver’s vehicle.
 Our client had no time to react and was unable to avoid hitting the other driver.

 When our car accident lawyers contacted the insurance company for the other driver, the insurance company refused to pay for the damage to our client’s car and would not take responsibility for the collision.
-They said that since our client hit their insured, therefore the accident was the fault of our client.
+They said that since our client hit their insured, the accident must be the fault of our client.
 Our client was also injured in the crash and had to miss work for a period of time.

-Our car accident lawyers pointed out that the impact occurred primarily to the left front of our client’s vehicle because the collision occurred before the other driver was even fully in the far right lane.
+Our MN car accident lawyers pointed out that the impact occurred primarily to the left front of our client’s vehicle because the collision occurred before the other driver was even fully in the far right lane.
 Our client had not quite reached the speed limit yet because he was still accelerating, having just entered Brooklyn Boulevard from the entrance lane.
 It appeared to our client that the other driver was intending to turn into the Cub Foods’ parking lot, as the entrance was a few feet ahead of where the other driver cut in front of our client.